 The time when the account object was last updated (either full or partial update) in ISO 8601 format, e.g., "1997-07-16T19:20:30Z".
 This is updated when any change is made to the account, for example, when a password is changed or a user logs in.

-The time when the last update of the object occurred (either full or partial update) in Unix time, i.e., seconds since Jan.
-1st 1970.
-Based on 'lastUpdated', 'Report AccountsFirstLogin' or 'AccountsReturnedLogin' event are fired.
+The time when the last update of the object occurred (either full or partial update) in Unix time including milliseconds, based on when the 'lastUpdated', 'Report AccountsFirstLogin' or 'AccountsReturnedLogin' events are fired.

 The user's login identifiers.
 This includes the following fields: